How Much Compensation For A Swimming Pool Accident Or Illness?

 Unfortunately, swimming pool accidents are an all too regular occurrence, especially during the summer months, and are often reported in the press.
 In August 2017 newspapers reported the tragic story of a 4-year-old boy who went missing at the end of a week-long holiday at a summer camp near Devon.
 The boy, who had been reported as missing to the police was found in the swimming pool and the police helicopter was scrambled to take him to a nearby hospital.
 Unfortunately, despite the best efforts of the emergency services, they were unable to save him.
 The incident which was described as an event that had gone “horribly wrong” took place in a swimming pool that the group the boy was part of was using on a “self-supervised” basis.

-Several years ago, there was also a spate of articles in the news that reported the story ‘child disemboweled by pool drain’.
+Several years ago, there was also a spate of articles in the news that reported the story ‘child disembowelled by pool drain’.
 This dreadful accident occurred when the child in question had been sitting on an uncovered pool drain in the shallow end of the pool and the force of the suction was so powerful that pool drain evisceration was the result.
 Due to their size, this is an accident that can, unfortunately, have much more serious repercussions for a child.
 In this case, the girl required a small intestine transplant and will need lifelong medical care.

 Whatever has happened to you, and whether your story is similar to those reported in the press or completely different you may be able to make a claim, so it is worth contacting someone to find out.
+Talk to us today about swimming pool accident claims.

 People simply don’t realise the potential dangers of a swimming pool, they are all too often a place we visit when we are relaxed and perhaps not being as careful as we would normally be, for example when we are on holiday.
 Accidents in any location can be dangerous but any accident that occurs in the water has the added potential to lead to breathing difficulties as excess amounts of water get swallowed.
 This can obviously lead to the risk of a fatal pool accident occurring.